pedrotgn/pyactor/doc/tutorial.rst

     python setup.py install

-You can check that works with the examples explained in this page.
+You can check that works with the examples explained in this page that you can find in the ./examples directory in this project.
 Tested with Python 2.7.

 .. _global: